EMPLOYMENT OPPORTUNITIES

 Director and will work closely with the case management team.
 This includes

-coordinating closely with the Social Work Case Manager and Client Service
+coordinating closely with the Social Work Case Manager and Case Aide.
+The

-Coordinator.
-The Nurse Case Manager will confer with the Program Director
+Nurse Case Manager will confer with the Program Director about complicated

-about complicated client cases.
-The Nurse Case Manager will submit data on a
+client cases.
+The Nurse Case Manager will submit data on a timely basis to

 |||